Berea-College-CSC-226/p01-final-project-sahb-rukwashai-1/README.md

 ```

 ### References

-Throughout this project, you will likely use outside resources.
-Reference all ideas which are not your own,
-and describe how you integrated the ideas or code into your program.
-This includes online sources, people who have
-helped you, AI tools you've used, and any other resources that are not solely your own contribution.
-Update this
-section as you go.
-DO NOT forget about it!

 - Claude AI -helping write game logic for tower placement, enemy movement, wave spawning,
   and projectile systems.